You Were Told to Be Careful. You Stopped Lifting, Stopped Jumping, Stopped Trusting Your Own Body. That Ends Here.

 Yes, We Said It.

-We are so confident in what we do and how we help people that you are protected by our 100% happiness guarantee.
-If you are not 100% satisfied with the level of service you are provided, all you have to do is tell us at the time of your session and your session is on us.
-It's that simple.
+We're so confident in what we do that you're protected by our 100% Happiness Guarantee.
+If you're not 100% satisfied with the level of service you're provided, all you have to do is tell us at the time of your session and your session is on us.

-Questions Women Ask Before Starting Physical Therapy for Osteoporosis
+Questions Women Ask Before Starting Osteoporosis Treatment at Revive

 -

-Yes — with the right specialist.
-Physical therapy designed specifically for osteoporosis is not only safe but is one of the most important interventions you can make for your bone health and fracture prevention.
-The key is working with a team that understands which exercises load bone safely and which movements to avoid.
+Yes — and in many cases, specialized physical therapy is one of the most important things you can do for long-term bone health and fracture prevention.
+The key is working with a specialist who understands how to load your body safely for your specific bone density, your specific history, and any previous fractures.

 -